 Children need calcium to build strong bones.
 Adults need calcium to maintain strong bones.
 Over time, inadequate calcium intake can cause osteoporosis, the brittle bone disease.
 People with osteoporosis are at high risk for broken bones, especially at the wrist, hip and spine.
 These fractures cause chronic (long-lasting) pain and disability, loss of independence, decreased quality of life and a higher risk of death.

 Osteoporosis can cause the bones that make up the spine (the vertebrae) to break.
 This causes the spine to collapse in these areas, which leads to pain, difficulty in moving and gradual deformity.
 If the problem is severe enough, it causes a "dowager's hump" to form, a curvature of the upper back.

-Approximately 12 million Americans over age 50 have osteoporosis.
+According to the National Institutes of Health, half of all women over age 50 and a quarter of men older than age 50 will break a bone due to osteoporosis.
 Post-menopausal white and Asian women are at the highest risk for osteoporosis.
-According to the National Institutes of Health, half of all women over age 50 and a quarter of men older than age 50 will break a bone due to osteoporosis.
-About 25 percent of women with osteoporosis will develop a vertebral deformity, and 15 percent will break a hip.
+About 25% of women with osteoporosis will develop a vertebral deformity, and 15% will break a hip.
 Osteoporosis also causes broken hips in men, although not as often as in women.
-More than 30 percent of people who break a hip die within a year.
+Hip fractures are associated with an increased risk of death within the year after the bone break.

 Risk factors for osteoporosis include:

 Symptoms of bone loss do not occur until osteoporosis develops.
 Even then, in its early stages, osteoporosis may not cause any symptoms.
 Symptoms that develop as osteoporosis worsens may include: